wu-lab-egio/EGIO/README.md

 # Introduction

 EGIO (Exon Group Ideogram based detection of Orthologous exons and Orthologous isoforms) is aimed to detect orthologous exons and isoforms within pre-defined orthologous gene pairs.
 EGIO uses a dynamic programming strategy to do isoform alignment, in which  reciprocal BLASTN results are used to guide the whole process.

+The scripts have been tested on MacOS (X64) and Linux.

 # Requirement
 (1) EGIO required python packages pandas and numpy, to install pandas and numpy: